michael-luo/novabot/README.md

 It provides a basic set of chat commands and includes a dashboard to help enable NovaBot on broadcasters' channels to begin accepting XLM donations.
 Twitch users can deposit and withdraw XLM from the NovaBot dashboard.

+Note that this is an old project from 2018 and is no longer hosted online.

 ## Development

 See [client](https://github.com/michael-luo/twitch-stellar-bot/tree/master/client/README.md) and [server](https://github.com/michael-luo/twitch-stellar-bot/blob/master/server/README.md) development instructions.